Virtual Apprenticeship Resources

-- Season 4 Episode 2 of the American Association of Community College's Community College Voice Podcast discusses how community colleges are pivoting in light of COVID-19.
+- Season 4 Episode 2 of the American Association of Community College's Community College Voice Podcast discusses how community colleges are providing more virtual options for students.

 - The CTE Coalition maintains a portal for industry-driven remote learning content to include hundreds of classes, videos, and instructional materials in areas such as machining, welding, mechatronics, industry 4.0, and programming.

-- In light of the current COVID-19 health pandemic, Inside Higher Ed considers the upside and downside of remote learning.
+- Inside Higher Ed considers the upside and downside of remote learning.